Appearance & Reality > The Lord Jesus Christ > Truly rich

 “But seek first His kingdom and His righteousness, and all these things will be added to you”.

-We can properly trust God to provide for our needs if we have the spirit and attitude of “seek first His kingdom and His righteousness”.
+If we have the spirit and attitude of “seek first His kingdom and His righteousness”, we can properly trust God to provide for our needs.

 For many of us, having a suitable job can be part of the Lord’s will for us.
-For some, the Lord may guide in such a way where we may not know what the future may hold, how our material needs are going to be met.
-At the heart of it is learning to seek the Lord, know His will for us, concentrate on His kingdom and trust Him for His provision, whatever the future may be.
+For some, the Lord may guide in such a way that we may not know what the future holds or how our material needs are going to be met.
+But whatever it is, the crux of the issue is learning to seek the Lord, to know His will for us, to concentrate on His kingdom and to trust Him to provide for us.

 So let us make sure we concentrate on the Lord and His kingdom continually.
-Our personal material needs and those of our loved ones should not become a preoccupation or distraction or source of anxiety.
-Be responsible, but do not be anxious.
+Our personal material needs and those of our loved ones should not become a preoccupation, distraction or source of anxiety.
+Let us be responsible but do not become anxious.

 Those of us who live in affluent countries may at times be dissatisfied with what we have when we compare ourselves with those around us.
 We may feel that what we have is inadequate.
-However, if we have what we have and are living in less developed countries where many lack the basic necessities, we may not feel that way.
-Let us seek to have a lifestyle that is pleasing to the Lord and not compare unhealthily with the lifestyle of others.
+But if we are living in less developed countries where many lack the basic necessities, we may not feel the same way.
+So let us not compare unhealthily with the lifestyles of others, but seek to live a lifestyle that is suitable for us and one that is pleasing to the Lord.

-A related point is the place for making wise investments.
-This may be relevant for some although it may not be so for all of us.
-We should not think that this area is not appropriate for those who really trust God and are committed to Him.
-Wise investments can be part of our expression of good stewardship of what the Lord entrusts to us.
-Wise stewardship can involve wise investments.
+Related to our responsibility to plan for the future is the issue of wise investment.
+We should not think that this area is inappropriate for those who really trust God and are committed to Him.
+Wise investments can be part of our expression of good stewardship of what the Lord entrusts to us – that is, wise stewardship can involve wise investments.

-The excellent wife described in Proverbs 31 considers a field, buys it and from her earnings she plants a vineyard.
-Reflected here is the principle of investment.
-She invests in this field for future gains.
+The excellent wife described in Proverbs 31 considers a field and buys it, and from her earnings she plants a vineyard (v.
+16).
+What we see here is the principle of investment.
+The excellent wife invests in this field for future gains.

-However, in the area of investment, we need to be vigilant, because it can very easily become a snare and a stumbling block for us.
+With regards to this area of investment, we need to be vigilant because it can easily become a snare and a stumbling block to us.
 It can stir within us a greedy desire to have more and more.

 How we acquire wealth is important to the Lord

-Even if we have good intentions and use legitimate means to acquire wealth, the Lord may still be displeased with us if, in the process, we become distracted and lose our concentration on the kingdom of God, neglecting our time with Him and time with other people.
+We may have good intentions, and we may plan to use the wealth acquired for the Lord’s work, but if the way we acquire it is not meaningful, God will be displeased with us.
+And even if the means we use are legitimate, the Lord may still be displeased with us if, in the process, we become distracted and lose our concentration on the kingdom of God, neglecting our time with Him and with other people.

-For example, if we try to conform to expectations of others, or to express our faith in the way others do, without the corresponding reality within us, it can lead to our feeling frustrated.
-There will not be a true sense of freedom and joy which ought to accompany our expressions of love for God.
+For example, if we try to conform to the expectations of others, or express our faith in the way others do, without having the corresponding reality within, we can become frustrated.
+We will not have a sense of freedom and joy in what we do because we are not doing them out of true love for God.

-When we love the Lord and are seeking to express it in practical ways, there should be a deep sense of freedom in the Lord.
-The outward expressions should flow forth from the realities within.
-If we do not first attend to the realities within us, but try instead to concentrate on conforming to outward expressions, it can give us a false sense of spirituality.
-Our conduct may just be an outward show.
+When we truly love the Lord and are seeking to express our love in practical ways, we will have a deep sense of freedom in the Lord.
+The outward expressions will correspond with the realities within.
+But if we neglect the realities within us, and instead concentrate on conforming to outward expressions, our conduct may just be an outward show, and the sense of spirituality we feel would be false spirituality.

 Although our lives should not be merely an outward show, we need to pay attention to how our outward expressions may affect others.
-Let us look at two verses in Romans 14.
+There are helpful principles concerning this in Romans 14.

 Romans 14:12-13